lightly-io/team-awareness-training/README.md

 ### Target outcomes
 This course aims to lower stress in all participants by an average of 25% as well as increase focus in all participants.
 I've been able to reproduce that result consistenly over my last 5 courses.

+The results are highly dependent on the amount of effort every participant puts in.
+These practices are more practical than theoretical.
+Just reading about them will not help.
+Just knowing them will not help.
+They have to put in the work.
+It's like physical exercise, in that way.

 ## Session overview

 1. [An overview of stress](session-01-stress.md).